TonyBUK/AoC/2016/Day12/readme.md

 https://en.wikipedia.org/wiki/Fibonacci_number

 So that's probably good enough for the native solution.
 Problem is, this is translated from *my* input.
-What I don't know is how the inputs distinguish themselves.
-I have my suspcions that the initial value of d (26 or 26 + 7) would vary, and that what we set c to on the final loop will change, but without a larger data set size, we can't be overly confident this will scale to a general solution.... so what's the alternative.
+What I don't know is my input will differ from yours.
+I have my suspcions that the initial value of d (26 or 26 + 7) would vary, and that what we set c to on the final loop will change (but the Fibonacci sequence itself will be unchanged), but without a larger data set size, we can't be overly confident this will scale to a general solution.... so what's the alternative.

 The answer, throw all the hand analysis in the garbage, and try to optimise as best as possible the byte code interpretter with caching...